 Performing partial reps

-Always use a full range of motion to maximize the effectiveness of stand up bicep curls; never perform partial reps when you have the opportunity to do complete reps.
+Whether you’re doing extremely difficult or very easy bicep workouts, always use a full range of motion to maximize the effectiveness of stand up bicep curls; never perform partial reps when you have the opportunity to do complete reps.

 Doing a full bicep curl means a) lifting the weight until the undersides of your forearms make forceful contact with your biceps and b) lowering the weight until your elbow reaches full extension, which you can do by briefly contracting your triceps at the bottom of the rep.